mischn-dev/popRR/README.md

 ## Perform the **recombination rate estimation** and the **genetic map** estimation using popRR functions

-You have the choice to run *popRR* it either in `julia` or `R`.
+You have the choice to run *popRR* either in `julia` or `R`.
 The result is the same, but the computational time is quite drastically decreased in the `julia` environment (about 20 to 100 times faster)

 So our recommendation: use the julia function package - save some energy and resources by smart programming :)

 To run the `julia` code, you need to install some required packages.

-How it is done is ilustrated in this video:
+How it is done is illustrated in this video:

 ![](https://github.com/mischn-dev/popRR/blob/docs/install_juliaPackages.gif)